 - Cool the pastry cream at room temperature (please, don't refrigerate).

-You can bake the choux crown 4 hours in advance and keep it unsliced at room temperature.
+For the best results, bake the choux crown 4 hours in advance and keep it unsliced at room temperature.
 Assemble Paris-Brest two hours before serving.

 To let the mousseline cream soften, take the Paris-Brest dessert from the fridge 20 to 30 minutes before serving.